-Another important question is whether the effect of COVID-19 only concerned the density premium at the right tail of the novelty distribution, or it involved the overall distribution, affecting, for example, the novelty of the median patent.
+An important related question is whether the effect of COVID-19 only concerned the density premium at the right tail of the novelty distribution, or it involved the overall distribution, affecting, for example, the novelty of the median invention.
 To address this question, we conduct a set of tests by choosing alternative percentile values from the local novelty distribution-the 90th, 75th, or the 50th percentile-and examine whether the density gradient of those values is also affected by the COVID-19 shock.
-Table A11 reports the corresponding results, showing that the coefficients associated with the interaction terms are small and not significant.
-A possible interpretation of this finding is that, while the local interactions promoted by urban density are crucial in driving the most novel ideas, they play a limited role in generating the majority of inventions.
-This observation is consistent with the notion that, for the larger part, idea exchange in the innovation process happens within formal networks and organizations, for which in-person interactions can be easily substituted by online communication.
-The effect of local interactions is only visible for a small set of inventions, although these inventions are significantly more novel and bear disproportionate economic value.
+Table A10 reports the corresponding results, showing that the coefficients associated with the interaction terms are small and not significant.

+This finding is consistent with the notion that, while the random interactions promoted by urban density are crucial in driving the most novel ideas, they play a limited role in generating the majority of inventions.
+For the larger part, idea exchange in the innovation process happens within formal networks and organizations, for which in-person interactions can be easily substituted by online communication.
+The effect of local interactions is only visible for inventions at the very top of the novelty distribution, which, as shown in Section 3.1.2, are qualitatively different from less novel ones, in that they generate disproportionate technological impact and spillovers.

-5 Testing for the role of in-person interactions
+5 Testing for the Role of In-person Interactions

 In this section, we examine possible mechanisms underlying our main findings.
 We first show that the drop in the density premium in innovativeness can be explained, at least in part, by social distancing during the pandemic which reduced opportunities of inperson idea exchange in dense locations.
 We then combine our data with information on inventors' demographic characteristics to rule out alternative mechanisms.
+Finally, we discuss the heterogeneity of the results across different characteristics of the invention, shedding light on some of the micro-level mechanisms driving our results.

 Social distancing impacted both formal in-person meetings at the workplace, via the widespread adoption of WFH practices, and informal interactions in other meeting venues, such as restaurants.
-In principle, both classes of in-person interactions can have an effect on idea exchange and ultimately innovation outcomes (Andrews, 2019; Atkin et al., 2022; Emanuel et al., 2023).
+In principle, both types of in-person interactions can have an effect on idea exchange and ultimately innovation outcomes (Andrews, 2019; Atkin et al., 2022; Emanuel et al., 2023).
 In this section, we use Safegraph data in the months surrounding the outbreak of COVID-19 to separately explore these channels.
 First, we show that in-person interactions (both at the workplace and in informal settings) dropped significantly more in high-density locations relative to low-density ones.
-Then, we compute location-specific changes in the intensity of both classes of interactions, and show that these changes explain a significant portion of the observed drop in the density premium in innovativeness documented in the previous section.
+Then, we compute location-specific changes in the intensity of both types of interactions, and show that these changes explain a significant portion of the observed drop in the density premium in innovativeness documented in the previous section.